AIMERICA (UAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 AIMERICA Historical Price

-According to the latest data gathered on AIMERICA live price page, the current price of AIMERICA is 0USD.
-The circulating supply of AIMERICA(UAI) is 998.19M UAI , giving it a market capitalization of $171.56K.
+According to the latest data gathered on AIMERICA live price page, the current price of AIMERICA is 0.00017641USD.
+The circulating supply of AIMERICA(UAI) is 998.19M UAI , giving it a market capitalization of $176.08K.

 The AIMERICA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.